Sad woman in the room

 Published On: June 18, 2019|Categories: Substance Abuse|

-A quick review of substance use statistics clearly reveals a startling trend: in many cases, women are more prone to substance use than their male counterparts.
+A quick review of substance use statistics clearly reveals an unexpected trend: in many cases, women are more prone to substance use than men.
 There are many reasons for this, but it illuminates the urgency of seeking treatment for women dealing with these struggles.
-Here are some of the most common risk factors of substance abuse in women to be on the lookout for.

 • Schizophrenia